adamchainz/django-mysql/docs/installation.rst

         'django_mysql',
     )

-Django-MySQL comes with some extra checks to ensure your configuration for Django + MySQL is optimal.
+Django-MySQL comes with some extra checks to ensure your database configuration is optimal.
 It's best to run these now you've installed to see if there is anything to fix:

 .. code-block:: console

-    $ ./manage.py check
+    $ python manage.py check --database default

+(The ``--database`` argument is new in Django 3.1.)

 For help fixing any warnings, see :doc:`checks`.